jswelling/CMU-MS-DAS-Vis-S25/docs/maps_body.md

 available.
 * A way to name the locations.
 There are codes for this.
 In the US they are *FIPS codes* and *census tracts*.
 * Software to do the necessary map projections.
-We'll use GoePandas, but there are many options.
+We'll use GeoPandas, but there are many options.
 * Something interesting to plot.